akashsaravanan007/Animation001.github.io/README.md

 # Animation001.github.io
-Driving a vehicle using HTML,CSS,JS. to start/stop the vehicle - press ENTER. to on/off the lights  -press W.
+Driving a vehicle using HTML,CSS,JS. to start/stop the vehicle - press ENTER. to on/off the lights  -press W ,while you run this code.